Canelas, Durango

 Canelas is a town and seat of the municipality of Canelas, in the state of Durango, northwestern Mexico.

 Canelas is also known for a wedding that took place, that of the famous Mexican drug lord Joaquín Guzmán Loera and Emma Coronel Aispuro.
 Reports indicate that this wedding took place in 2007 in Canelas.
 As of 2010, the town had a population of 734.

 Geography

 Canelas is located in the Sierra Madre Occidental.
 It is surrounded by pine trees.
 Its location gives Canelas humid sub-tropical weather.
-Many people have been benefited with the natural resource of the forest and involved in logging.
+Many people have benefited from the natural resources of the forest and are involved in logging.